-Agencies are to prepare a letter from the agency head transmitting each strategic plan.
+A letter from your agency head formally transmits the strategic plan.
 A transmittal letter is also prepared for a strategic overview containing only a summary presentation of overall mission and goals (see section 210.5).
 A transmittal letter will include:

-- C A summary of the general scope and nature of the consultation, and the types of entities consulted (see section 210.12); - C A summary of contrary views received; and - C A description of any significant contribution to the preparation of strategic plans made by non-Federal entities (see also section 220.7).
+- A summary of the general scope and nature of the consultation and outreach, and the types of entities consulted (see section 210.12); and - A summary of contrary views received.

-Transmittal letters are addressed to the Speaker of the House of Representatives, the President pro tempore of the Senate, and the Director of OMB.
+Transmittal letters are addressed to the Speaker of the House of Representatives, the President and the President pro tempore of the Senate, and the Director of OMB.
 Copies will be provided to the chairmen and ranking minority members of the relevant authorization, oversight, or budget committees and appropriation subcommittees, and the chairman and ranking minority members of the Senate Committee on Governmental Affairs and the House Government Reform Committee.
 Copies may also be distributed to other members of Congress or committees.